perekietka/cs-field-guide/text/pl/rozdzialy/algorytmy.md

 ### Przeszukiwanie i porządkowanie

-In this chapter we will look at two of the most common and important types of algorithms, Searching and Sorting.
-You probably come across these kinds of algorithms every time you use a computer without even realising!
-They also happen to be great for illustrating some of the key concepts that arise with algorithms.
 W tym rozdziale przyjrzymy się dokładniej dwu najważniejszym typom algorytmów: przeszukiwania i porządkowania danych.
 Prawdopodobnie każdy z nas z jednym z tych typów problemów już się musiał zmierzyć, być może nie do końca świadomie!

 Na przykładach tych typów algorytmów można w ciekawy sposób przedstawić kluczowe koncepcje projektowania i analizy algorytmów.